metaborg/documentation/source/release/migrate/new_completions_framework.md

 To migrate old projects it is necessary to:

 - add the following imports to the main Stratego file:
-	-  `completion/-`.
-This imports all the stratego files generated from the SDF3 grammar.
+	-  `completion/<LanguageName>-cp`.
+This imports the stratego files generated from the SDF3 grammar.
 	- `runtime/completion/-`.
 This imports the completion framework, part of the runtime-libraries.
 - add the following strategy to the trans/pp.str file:
 	- `pp-completion = pp-partial-<LanguageName>-string`